![]() |

-The Japan National Group of the IABSE and the Organising and Scientific Committees are pleased to invite you to the IABSE Symposium Tokyo 2025 on “Environmentally Friendly Technologies and Structures - Focusing on Sustainable Approaches -” from 18 May (Sunday) to 21 May (Wednesday) 2025.
+The Japan National Group of the IABSE and the Organising and Scientific Committees are pleased to invite you to the IABSE Symposium Tokyo 2025.
+This is a 4-Day event to be held from 18 May (Sunday) to 21 May (Wednesday) 2025 at Waseda University and RIHGA Royal Hotel on “Environmentally Friendly Technologies and Structures: Focusing on Sustainable Approaches.”

 The Japanese archipelago is characterised by its geographic length extending from north to south.
 Climatic conditions vary greatly, which have nurtured a variety of cultures and histories in each region.
 These regions have been exposed to various natural hazards, such as earthquakes, tsunamis, typhoons, and, more recently, heavy rains and floods due to climate change.
 Learning from the lessons of past disasters, Japanese engineers and researchers have been striving to create a resilient society by providing structures and infrastructure systems with substantial reliability, robustness, and redundancy.
 However, under the current circumstances of climate change, it is also becoming important to consider the design, construction, and maintenance of structures and infrastructure systems to ensure sustainability, while minimising negative environmental impacts from a life-cycle perspective.
 It is essential for those involved in structural engineering to have access to the latest knowledge and research outcomes related to such issues.